tdalberg/tdalberg.github.io/cv.md

 ## publications

-1 doctoral thesis (Uppsala University); 5 refereed journal articles (_European Sociological Review, Praktiske Grunde, Pedagogisk forskning i Sverige_); 4 refereed book chapters (Springer International, Palgrave Macmillan, Routledge, Peter Lang); 4 scientific reports (NIFU, Swedish Research Council).
+1 doctoral thesis (Uppsala University); 5 refereed journal articles (_European Sociological Review, Praktiske Grunde, Pedagogisk forskning i Sverige_); 4 refereed book chapters (Springer International, Palgrave Macmillan, Routledge, Peter Lang); 7 scientific reports (NIFU, Swedish Research Council, Uppsala University).

 ## project and network activities

+- Principal investigator in the project *Mapping Pathways in Higher Education.
+Swedish and Stanford students' social origins, educational trajectories and destinations since the 1980s*.
+Funded by Knut and Alice Wallenberg Foundation 2018-2020 at Stanford University and 2020-2022 at Uppsala University.
 - Research assistant in the project _Swedish Higher Education.
 Financing, Organisation, Enrolment, Outcomes, 1950-2020_ (M. Börjesson) Funded by The Swedish Research Council 2017–2020.
 - Research assistant in the project _Nordic Fields of Higher Education.
 Structures and transformations of organisation and recruitment_ (M. Börjesson) Funded by Nordforsk 2013–2015.
 - Research assistant in the project _Domestic Arenas of Internationalization Swedish Higher Education and International Students, 1945-2015_ (M. Börjesson) Funded by The Swedish Research Council 2011–2015.